lmcad-unicamp/CLAP/docs/source/groups.rst

 In order to perform pre-defined actions in several nodes in a row, CLAP uses the concept of groups, powered by `Ansible playbooks <https://www.ansible.com/>`_.
 Playbooks can be used to manage configurations of and deployments to remote machines.
 Nodes can be added to and removed from a group and also, a node may belong to multiple groups at once.
-Once a node belongs to a group, it can be used to execute group actions.

-Every group have some actions associated with.
+Every group have some actions associated with it.
 For instance, when a node is being added to a group the group's ``setup`` action takes place, configuring the node to belong to that particular group (e.g. installing desired packages, start services, etc).
 Basically a group defines a set of actions that can be performed to nodes that belongs to it.
 When a node is successfully added to a group we are saying that all operations defined by this group can be performed by that node.